FreddyVRetro/ISA-PicoMEM/firmware/README.md

 ## Firmwares Revision History :

+### Next firmware :
+-
+- + Improved BIOS RAM Test, to detect Address conflict.
+- + Added detection of cache enabled in the BIOS Address space.
+- !
+Was not working with more than 2 Floppy drive.

 ### PM_W_Oct5: Tandy 1000, CMS and Tandy Audio

 - New: Added support for Tandy 1000 (Early ones with Tandy graphic)